If you are looking for scholarships, then you have come to the right place! In this article we will share with you some of our best scholarship tips.

-You should begin searching for scholarships, based on your eligibility, well before the college application season rolls around.
-You could begin as early as in eight or ninth grade but, at the latest, before the start of your senior year.
+You should begin searching for scholarships, based on your eligibility, well before you apply to college.
+You could begin as early as in eight or ninth grade.

 2. Think Local

-Keep in mind that local scholarships are a lot less competitive than the national scholarships.
-Some local scholarships might only be available to students from your school district or city, while the larger, national scholarships draw applicants from all over the country.
+Local scholarships are often less competitive than the national scholarships.
+Some local scholarships are only available to students from your school district or state, while the larger, national scholarships draw applicants from all over the country.